- The CX Golden Rule Newsletter

 Establishing clear lines of responsibilities and ownership of specific customer activities on the customer journey will help each role to be able to execute with quality, consistency and excellence.
 Creating smooth handoffs between roles is key for an outstanding customer experience along with setting the right expectations with the customer on who to contact during implementation and post launch.

-Establishing a consistent customer experience requires a defined customer journey map for the customer lifecycle that is specific for each product and target market.
+Establishing a consistent customer experience requires a defined customer journey map for each stage of the customer lifecycle that is specific for each product and target market.
 From the journey map, it is easier to define the types of services the customer requires in order to go from where they are today to the software vision the sales team shared as the potential high value outcomes and ROIs during the sales cycle.

 With clarity in the roles and responsibilities needed to deliver each service required, you will also be able to hire the right skillset and experience to deliver the quality and excellence to obtain the customer’s goals and objectives with consistency.
-It may reveal that a CSM who owns all service delivery will not provide the quality customer experience to create loyal customers, nor will it be scalable.
+It may reveal that a CSM who owns all service delivery will not provide the quality customer experience to create loyal customers, nor will it scale.